Last updated on February 13th, 2024

 4* Hotel Grand Jasna – One of the best hotel chains in Slovakia with a huge spa, amazing breakfasts, and very upscale rooms.
 Prices for their rooms start from 90€ per night (if booking in advance through the aggregate) but taking into consideration that this is a luxury hotel, prices are not that high compared to the hotel of the same level in Austria, France or Switzerland.

 4* Hotel Partizan – eco-friendly hotel in the middle of the forest with beautiful views from the room and wonderful spa.

 2*Hotel SKI & Al Pacin BAR – in the heart of Domanovska Dolina with a few tracks starting behind the hotel.

 Spindleruv Mlyn, Czech Republic

-It is the Czech Republic’s most famous international mountain recreation center.
+It is the country’s most famous international mountain recreation center.
 The mountains are not high with the largest Snezka mountain reaching 1,602 m above sea level.

 Spindleruv Mlyn is located 130 km north from Prague in the Krkonossky National Park.
-And by the way, with this location, you can combine two activities in one trip: see the fabulous winter Prague and go skiing.
+And by the way, with this location, you can combine three activities in one trip: see fabulous Prague in winter, stay in one of the magical Czech castle hotels, and go skiing.

 In winter, this picturesque mountainous region becomes a real paradise for lovers of alpine skiing, cross-country, and off-piste skiing.
 The ski season lasts from December to April.